-Enbridge's operating assets and liabilities fluctuate in the normal course due to various factors including fluctuations in commodity prices and activity levels within Energy Services and Gas Distribution, the timing of tax payments, general variations in activity levels within the Company's businesses, as well as timing of cash receipts and payments.
+- The growth in cash flow delivered by operations in 2016 is a reflection of the positive operating factors discussed under Performance Overview Adjusted EBIT and Performance Overview Adjusted Earnings, which primarily included stronger contributions from the Liquids Pipelines segment, partially offset by higher financing costs resulting from the incurrence of incremental debt to fund asset growth and the impact of refinancing construction debt with longer-term debt financing. - Changes in operating assets and liabilities included within operating activities were \$358 million for the year ended December 31, 2016 compared with \$645 million for the comparative 2015 year.
+Enbridge's operating assets and liabilities fluctuate in the normal course due to various factors including fluctuations in commodity prices and activity levels within the Energy Services and Gas Distribution segments, the timing of tax payments, general variations in activity levels within the Company's businesses, as well as timing of cash receipts and payments.

-In 2015, the year-over-year change in cash generated from operating activities was impacted by a favourable variance of \$1,035 million for changes in operating assets and liabilities, attributable primarily to a negative impact in early 2014 related to significantly higher natural gas prices combined with colder weather which lead to increased natural gas demand within the Company's gas distribution business, resulting in the Company accumulating a significant regulatory receivable as at December 31, 2014.
+- The growth in cash flow delivered by operations in 2015 compared with 2014 is also a reflection of the positive operating factors discussed under Performance Overview Adjusted EBIT and Performance Overview Adjusted Earnings, which primarily include higher throughput on the Canadian Mainline, higher volumes and tolls on the Lakehead System, contributions from new liquids pipeline assets placed into service in recent years and strong refinery demand for crude oil feedstock leading to more favourable storage management opportunities for Energy Services.
+Partially offsetting these positive factors were higher financing costs associated with funding of the Company's growth program. - Changes in operating assets and liabilities included within operating activities resulted in a cash outflow of \$645 million for the year ended December 31, 2015 compared with an outflow of \$1,699 million for the comparative 2014 period.
+The favourable variance for changes in operating assets and liabilities was attributable primarily to a negative impact in early 2014 related to significantly higher natural gas prices combined with colder weather which lead to increased natural gas demand within the Company's gas distribution business, resulting in the Company accumulating a significant regulatory receivable as at December 31, 2014.
 A significant portion of these regulatory receivables was settled in 2015.
-The year-over year variance was also positively impacted by the normal course factors noted above.
-Partially offsetting the favourable variance was higher inventory in Energy Services, as a result of increased activity from the completion of the Seaway Pipeline Twin and Flanagan South projects in late 2014.
+Partially offsetting the favourable variance was higher inventory in Energy Services, as a result of increased activity in conjunction with the completion of the Seaway Pipeline Twin and Flanagan South projects in late 2014.